 This is a pretty common question that we get at carloop from prospective buyers.
 It can play a role in the size of the deal that you may get.

-For example, if you are based in some of the smaller cities in Australia, Canberra, Perth, Adelaide, you may struggle to get a similar saving to those buyers in Melbourne or Sydney.
+Smaller cities may struggle to get a similar saving to those buyers in Melbourne or Sydney.

 This is mainly due to competition.
-As there are a lot more dealerships in Victoria and New South Wales, it may be worth your while to look at some of the stock at interstate dealerships.
+It may be worth your while to look at stock at interstate dealerships.
 They have access to a higher number of cars, therefore can afford to give better deals.

 Is there a way for buyers to save their time haggling with multiple dealers?